NethServer/nethsecurity-docs/hotspot.rst

 The implementation is based on 2 components:

-A hotspot manager section running on a cloud server, a dedicated WebUI allows you to perform task as:
+A hotspot manager section running on a cloud server, a dedicated WebUI allows you to perform tasks as:

 * create a hotspot instance: usually each instance is referred to a specific location (e.g. Art Cafè, Ritz Hotel and so on)